 The Company has laid down Code of Conduct to which the board and senior management have affirmed compliance.
 The Code is displayed on the official website of the Company at www.itlindia.com.

 The Company has complied with the provisions of Corporate Governance requirements, as stipulated under Regulation 27 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-A separate section on Corporate Governance forming part of this Annual Report and the certificate from a Practicing Company Secretary confirming the compliance of Corporate Governance requirements is attached with the Corporate Governance Report.
+A separate section on Corporate Governance forming part of the Directors Report and the certificate from a Practicing Company Secretary pursuant to the said Regulation is attached with the Corporate Governance Report.

 Acknowledgements and Appreciation

-Your Directors take this opportunity to thank the customers, shareholders, suppliers, bankers, business partners/associates, financial institutions and Central and State Governments for their consistent support and encouragement to the Company.
+Your Directors take this opportunity to place on its gratitude to customers, shareholders, suppliers, bankers, business partners/associates and financial institutions for their consistent support and encouragement to the Company.

 |Place: Kolkata||Arvind Kajaria||Sharad Kajaria|